-Across the bottom of the Speedify main screen are a number of panes that you can swipe through to learn more about how Speedify is helping your Internet experience.
+Across the bottom of the Speedify Dashboard are a number of panes that you can swipe through to learn more about how Speedify is helping your internet experience.

-This is a real-time graph of your Internet usage, any time that you are connected to a Speed Server.
-It shows each of your Internet connections, and a white line that represents the total data being transferred (which is higher than the solid lines if more than one connection is being bonded for increased bandwidth)
+This is a real-time graph of your internet usage whenever you are connected to a Speed Server.
+It shows each of your internet connections, and a grey line that represents the total data being transferred.
+This will be higher than the solid bars if more than one connection is being bonded for increased bandwidth.

 How much has Speedify really increased your speed?
-Successfully saved downloads when Wi-Fi failed?
-This pane may take a few hours to fill in, the first time that you start running Speedify.
+Has it successfully saved downloads when Wi-Fi failed?
+This pane may take a few hours to fill in when you first you start running Speedify.

 - Downloads - How much was Speedify able to increase your download speed?
 Measured at peaks of activity.